 Fax Machines

-That said, there are still plenty of practices using them, either out of habit or because hospitals and insurance companies demand it.
+That said, plenty of practices still use them, either out of habit or because hospitals and insurance companies demand them.
 Though cumbersome and expensive, faxes are still a common sight in the back office.

-Worst of all, unlike secure email programs or HL7 protocols, faxes are susceptible to HIPAA violations, and that should be a big red flag.
+Worst of all, unlike secure email programs or HL7 protocols, faxes are susceptible to HIPAA violations, which should be a big red flag.
 Try avoiding sending faxes when not absolutely necessary.

 Sorting One-by-one

 Some practices still work this way.
-Insurance approvals, for instance, are processed patient-by-patient, can become a full time job.
-It’s quicker and easier to track if you start by grouping patients by insurance carrier, through a surgical checklist, then call each carrier and process all the patients in one go.
+Insurance approvals, for instance, are processed patient-by-patient and can become a full-time job.
+It’s quicker and easier to track if you start by grouping patients by insurance carrier through a surgical checklist, then call each carrier and process all the patients in one go.

 Manual Paperwork

-Surely we have evolved enough to realize that manually creating and filling in forms is daft.
-Forget about the reams of paper being wasted in keeping things status quo and consider the time squandered creating forms and filling them in.
+Surely, we have evolved enough to realize that manually creating and filling in forms is daft.
+Forget about the reams of paper wasted in keeping things status quo, and consider the time squandered creating and filling them in.
 Embrace the future by using a form generator to save your admin staff hours of valuable time and let them focus on more important things.

 Manila Folders

-For most people a folder is something that lives on their computer, but there are practices out there still running their back office with actual manila folders and files.
-Not only is this method of record keeping tedious and inefficient, it also makes it hard to find information when you need it.
-This especially true for practices using old files on a daily basis that were never scanned into their system.
+This is especially true for practices that use old files daily that were never scanned into their system.
 Filing is costly, takes up valuable space, and makes the office look cluttered.
-Switching to a near-paperless system saves time, money and frayed tempers when things go missing.
+Switching to a near-paperless system saves time, money, and frayed tempers when things go missing.

 Paper Calendars